ScooloV/bbpedia/docs/core_rules.md

 is applied, +3 is added to both Armour rolls.

-Finally, this player may use their Chainsaw when they perform a Foul action.
+finaly, this player may use their Chainsaw when they perform a Foul action.
 Roll a D6 for kick-back as described above.
 Once again, an Armour roll is made against the player hit by the Chainsaw, adding +3 to the score.